OctopusDeploy/docs/docs/administration/retention-policies/index.md

 The in-built NuGet repository will delete any **packages** that are not attached to any release.
 If you happen to have higher versions of packages that have not been released, we will keep them assuming a release will be created.
 If you delete releases using the Octopus Server retention policy then any packages that were associated with those releases will then be deleted with that task.

 :::hint
-**Projects that use variables in package IDs**
+**Projects that use variables in Package IDs**
-If you reference [variables](/docs/deploying-applications/variables/index.md) when defining which NuGet package to deploy in a package step, things get more complicated.
+You can [configure Octopus to select packages dynamically using variables](/docs/deploying-applications/deploying-packages/dynamically-selecting-packages.md), which makes things more complicated for retention policies.
 [Read this page to learn more](http://help.octopusdeploy.com/discussions/problems/43995).
 :::

 ## When the retention policies are applied {#RetentionPolicies-Whentheretentionpoliciesareapplied}